Hill Valley (Back to the Future): Location

-According to an 1885 Central Pacific Railroad map in Back to the Future Part III, Hill Valley is located in Northern California in the Sierra Nevada Mountains.
+According to an 1885 Central Pacific Railroad map in Back to the Future Part III, Hill Valley is located in Northern California in the Sierra Nevada.
 Dialogue in Back to the Future Part II and Back to the Future Part III places it in "Hill County", a fictional county in California.

+After Marty decides against racing Needles at the end of Back to the Future Part III, the zip code 95420 is visible on the letterhead of the printout Jennifer brought back with her from 2015 announcing Marty's termination from Cusco.
+This zip code corresponds with Caspar, California, an unincorporated community in Mendocino County.

 Fictional history

 The following information is taken directly from places and events shown or mentioned in the three films:

 Early settlement

-The town of Hill Valley is depicted as having been first settled in 1850 and incorporated in 1865.
+The town of Hill Valley was first settled in 1850 and incorporated in 1865.
 By the 1880s, it was connected by railroad to San Francisco.
 Construction of a new county courthouse was well underway in 1885, the setting of Back to the Future Part III, in which a new clock was dedicated for the building.
 The Shonash Ravine Bridge was completed in the summer of 1886, around the same time the ravine was renamed Clayton Ravine in memory of Clara Clayton, a school teacher who died from falling into the chasm.
-However, in a revised timeline where Doc Brown saved Clara's life, the town renamed it Eastwood Ravine after Marty McFly's persona when it is believed that "Eastwood" fell into the ravine while trying to stop some train hijackers (who are really Marty and Doc).
+In a revised timeline where Doc Brown saved Clara's life, the town renamed it Eastwood Ravine when it is believed that "Clint Eastwood" (an alias used by Marty McFly) fell into the ravine.